-(SKILLMAN) – Assemblyman Andrew Zwicker announced three dates on which constituents who are unable to visit his Skillman district office may seek in-person assistance from his legislative staff.
+(SKILLMAN) – Assemblyman Andrew Zwicker announced two dates on which constituents who are unable to visit his Skillman district office may seek in-person assistance from his legislative staff.

 The off-site office hours will give constituents the opportunity to receive support in matters related to state agencies, voice their opinions on state issues and familiarize themselves with services available through Zwicker’s office.

 “Our goal is to make ourselves accessible to constituents, no matter where they live in the district,” said Zwicker (D-Hunterdon/Mercer/Middlesex/Somerset).
 “I encourage residents to bring their questions and concerns to these mobile office hours.”

 South Brunswick Office Hours

 Wednesday, February 22nd, 4:30 p.m. – 7 p.m.

 Wednesday, March 8th, 4:30 p.m. – 7 p.m.

 Hunterdon County Library

 314 State Route 12, Flemington, NJ 08822